Types of tennis official

 Tennis officials play a crucial role at all levels of our sport.
 There are many different types of official, including:

-Line Umpires get to call the shots – literally – at all levels of tournaments, from grassroots all the way through to the Australian Open.
+Line Umpires get to call the shots – literally – at all levels of tournaments.

 It might appear simple, but the best Line Umpires need to be able to concentrate for long periods of time, be team players, and (of course) require excellent eyesight.
 As well as calling the lines, they act as an extra pair of eyes and ears for the Chair Umpire.